AzyrGames/GodotProjectileEngine/docs/manual/projectile_engine.md

 # Projectile Engine Autoload
 An Global Autoload for Godot Projectile Engine.
-Acts as the backbone of the Godot Projectile Engine, coordinating between all components and providing global access to Projectile Engine.
+Acts as the Singleton of the Godot Projectile Engine, coordinating between all components and providing global access to Projectile Engine.

 ## Key Responsibilities
 - Maintains registries of active projectile components